Hepatozoonosis (Tick-Borne Disease) in Dogs

 Prevention

-Hepatozoonosis is not contagious and cannot spread from dog to dog or dog to human.
-It is acquired from the ingestion of an infected tick or ingestion of a prey-like animal that has an infected tick on it.
 Since Hepatozoonosis is acquired through the ingestion of infected ticks, the disease can be prevented by the use of veterinarian approved tick control products as well as treating the yard for ticks.
 Daily inspection of dogs for ticks and prompt removal are additional preventive strategies for minimizing the likelihood of tick consumption.

-Is Hepatozoonosis Common in Dogs?
+Is Hepatozoonosis (Tick-Borne Disease) in Dogs common?

 Hepatozoonosis is more common in dogs that reside in areas that have a higher population of Brown Dog Ticks or Gulf Coast Ticks, as well as dogs that consume tick-infested prey in those regions.